 Supported Work Program

-Our Supported Work Program is a partnership between RMRS and Community Living British Columbia.
+Our Employment Skills Program is a partnership between RMRS and Community Living British Columbia.
 This unique program incorporates a supported work environment to teach job skills training and provide employment to people with diverse abilities and is specifically designed for them to experience success in a work setting.

 The Supported Work program employs approximately 30 adults with diverse abilities in full and part-time jobs in a supported setting at the Maple Ridge Recycling Depot.
 The crew is a vital part of the processing team, learning job skills and demonstrating the value of inclusion to co-workers and the community.

-To learn more about the program, download the RMRS Paid Work Experience Description.
+To learn more about the program, download the RMRS Paid Employment Skills Program Description.

 Striving to provide a fully integrated work setting, whenever possible we hire workers from the Supported Work program to become swampers on the collection crew.